Manzai: History

 Originally based around a festival to welcome the New Year, manzai traces its origins back to the Heian period.
-The two manzai performers came with messages from the gods and this was worked into a standup routine, with one performer showing some sort of opposition to the word of the other.
+The two manzai performers came with messages from the kami and this was worked into a standup routine, with one performer showing some sort of opposition to the word of the other.
 This pattern still exists in the roles of the boke and the tsukkomi.